curiosity about the ways of the world

 ABOUT

-Fay Young trained as a newspaper journalist with EMAP in Spalding, Lincolnshire and worked for the Oxford Mail and Times before coming to Scotland with her husband Ray Perman in 1975.
-Since then – 47 years, 3 sons and four grandchildren later – her work has evolved through newspapers, magazines and books, to new media publishing.
+I trained as a newspaper journalist with EMAP in Spalding, Lincolnshire and worked for the Oxford Mail and Times before coming to Scotland with my husband Ray Perman in 1975.
+Since then – 50 years, 3 sons and four grandchildren later – my work has evolved through newspapers, magazines and books, to new media publishing.
+And woodland gardening.

 My career as a journalist helped me to discover that so-called ordinary people are always doing extraordinary things.
 The cult of celebrity (swallowed so eagerly by much of our media – new and old) ignores the rich abnormality of normal people, demeans the unrecognised triumphs that all of us achieve in our everyday lives.

-Scotland’s political landscape also opens challenges and opportunities.
-As co-editor of Sceptical Scot, launched in 2015, I’ve been on a seven-year roller-coaster ride with my colleague David Gow, exploring what kind of Scotland we are and might become.
+Scotland’s political landscape opens challenges too.
+As co-editor of Sceptical Scot, launched in 2015, with my colleague and friend David Gow, we are exploring what kind of Scotland we are and might become.

-Before that, five years as a director of former Edinburgh City Centre Management Company opened my eyes to the often underused or misused potential of public space.
-That led to a place on the steering group of Poetry in St Andrew Square.
-The Poetry Garden is now coming back to life with the help of Edinburgh Makars.
+Before that, five years as a director of former Edinburgh City Centre Management Company, discovering the value of public space, helping to start Poetry in St Andrew Square. ( The Poetry Garden thrived briefly but still lurks beneath the surface.)

-With the closure of Sceptical Scot, I return to the website my sons created for me as a birthday present way back in what now seems the very different era of 2005.
-I hope you will enjoy exploring a world of such ideas with me.
+With the on-off closure of Sceptical Scot, I return to the website my sons created for me as a birthday present way back in what now seems the different world of 2005.
+I hope you will enjoy exploring a world of curious ideas with me.

 7 Comments